Eliza Vaughan

-Louisa Elizabeth Rolls Vaughan (8 October 1810, London – 24 January 1853, Welsh Bicknor), commonly known as Eliza, was a Welsh Catholic convert and mother of influential Catholic figures in England and Australia.
+Louisa Elizabeth Vaughan (8 October 1810, London – 24 January 1853, Welsh Bicknor), commonly known as Eliza, was a Welsh Catholic convert and mother of influential Catholic figures in England and Australia.
 She is under consideration for beatification in the Catholic Church.

 Biography

 Early life

 Eliza was born on 8 October 1810 in London to John Rolls, a member of the renowned Rolls family of The Hendre and Justice of the Peace for Monmouthshire; and Martha Barnet, only daughter and heiress of Jacob Barnet, a businessman.
 She was the youngest of five with two brothers, John E. W. and Alexander, and two sisters, Martha Sarah and Jessy.
 Her grandnephew, Charles Stewart Rolls, a motoring and aviation pioneer co-founded the Rolls-Royce car manufacturing firm.

-Described as a family of "earnest evangelicals", Eliza and her siblings were baptized in the Protestant tradition, the faith her family ancestry upheld.
+Described as a family of "earnest evangelicals", Eliza and her siblings were baptized in the Anglican Protestant tradition, the faith her family ancestry upheld.
 Despite her Protestant upbringing, she was deeply impressed by the exemplary service of the Catholic Church towards the poor and heard of many Catholic saints during her childhood education in France.